verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] I like attention.
 Attention likes me too.
 We have an arrangement.©
 - [ ] As as society we are allergic to silence.
 - [ ] she had my emotions so tightly in her fist I broke into tears.
 - [ ] That’s true humiliation, but it’s the same for both parties.
 Equal fights equal rights.
+- [ ] Don’t try to blend in—try to look untouchably occupied.